nuvolaris/nuvolaris/DESIGN.md

 Each event handlers uses utility functions you can find the various service specific files like `openwhisk` or `couchdb`.

+The operator image is also used to execute utility tasks like the database initializations and other functions like scheduled invocations.

+The operator can thus invoke itself to perform other operations.
+In order to find itself, in the Dockerfile there are two environment variables to locate the image that are set (as parameters) when building the images: `OPERATOR_IMAGE` and `OPERATOR_TAG`, and are initialized properly when executing `task cli` for development and `task itest` for test.

+## Deployment

+To deploy the operator you need to:

+- deploy permissions and crd definitions
+- deploy the operator itself with the right parameters
+- deploy a crd instance to

+For test:

+-  `task permission` to deploy the permissions stored `deploy/nuvolaris-permissions`)
+- task `operator` to deploy the operator using `deploy/nuvolaris-operarator`
+- task `instance` to deploy the crd instance under the `test/<type>/whisk.yaml` where `<type>` is the cluster type detected by the script `./detect.sh`

 ## Development Workflow

 In generale the operator react to events and execute kustomizations.